 Besides being totally delicious comfort food, this cottage pie is frugal, too.
 Potatoes, carrots, and peas are inexpensive vegetables, and the beef is stretched a bit with the addition of chopped mushrooms.
 And if you’re feeling ambitious, double the recipe and make two pies so that you have an extra for the freezer.

-- I prefer to make this a one-pot meal by using a large, deep-sided cast iron skillet to make this recipe.
-If you don’t have a deep oven-safe skillet, just transfer filling to an oven-safe casserole pan before baking.
+- I prefer to make this a one-pot meal by using a large, deep-sided cast-iron skillet to make this recipe.
+If you don’t have a deep oven-safe skillet, just transfer the filling to an oven-safe casserole pan before baking.

 - For a more complex flavor, substitute some of the beef broth with red wine.